Richard Kelly (filmmaker): Film career

 Donnie Darko (2001) is Kelly's first feature and was nominated for 21 awards, winning eleven.
 It later made #2 on Empire magazine's list of the 50 greatest independent films of all time, behind Quentin Tarantino's Reservoir Dogs.

+In 2003, he wrote the thriller film House at the End of the Street (2012) with Jonathan Mostow set as director, before they both left the project.

-In 2005, Kelly wrote the screenplay for the Tony Scott-directed film, Domino.
+In 2005, Kelly wrote the screenplay for the Tony Scott-directed film Domino.
 Kelly has said: "That was a wonderful experience.
 I wrote that for Tony Scott.
 That was Tony Scott's very personal project that he had spent eight years developing with Domino Harvey, a close friend of his and almost like a daughter to him.
 He had spent years trying to tell her story and so that for me, it was an honor for me to get to work with Tony and to write that script for him and to design this really elaborate puzzle for him to tell her story.
 So that was just a privilege."

 Kelly has written numerous scripts that have not been produced, among them adaptations of Kurt Vonnegut's Cat's Cradle and Louis Sachar's Holes.

 His fourth film and second feature, Southland Tales, a rough cut of which screened in competition at the 2006 Cannes Film Festival, was released November 16, 2007, and stars Dwayne Johnson, Sarah Michelle Gellar, Seann William Scott, Kevin Smith and Miranda Richardson.

 In 2008, Kelly's production company Darko Entertainment announced that it was producing the adaptation of the bestselling book I Hope They Serve Beer in Hell with director Bob Gosse.
 The book's author Tucker Max detailed Kelly's involvement in the process on his blog.